 Your website is often the first impression potential clients will have of your business.
-Taking the time and attention to create a site that functions precisely on all levels will not only ensure a positive user experience but it will also allow it to effectively compete for search engine results.
+Taking the time and attention to create a website that functions precisely on all levels (from design, coding to writing SEO friendly engaging text) will not only ensure a positive and enjoyable user experience but it will also allow it to effectively rank higher on search engines.

 In the beginning of the Internet age, optimizing web content was pretty straightforward — simply slap a few descriptive lines of HTML into your website’s code and you were off to the races.
 Much has changed since the early days of the Web.
 The introduction of social media and the rising popularity of mobile devices have caused many industry leaders to question the effectiveness of traditional SEO copywriting.
 However, below are ZOO’s proven techniques that work for organic optimization.
-For more information, you could also read SEMRush’s blog.
+For more indepth information on SEO tactics, you could also read SEMRush’s blog.

-Our team at ZOO Media Group works with clients to build a comprehensive strategy aimed at creating the best possible website through
+Our team at ZOO Media Group works with clients to build a comprehensive digital strategy aimed at creating the best possible results driven website through:

-- Well written content that is targeted at your ideal client
+- Composing well-written content that targets your ideal client

-Search engines want to give people what they’re looking for so they are synonymous with reliable, quality results.
+Search engines want to give people what they’re looking for, so they are synonymous with reliable, quality results.
 They use set criteria to ensure they are spot-on.
-How can you leverage your organic optimization for best results?
+So how can you leverage your organic optimization for best results?

-“There are five key elements to remember when optimizing a website for search engines,” says Sandra Dugas, Partner and Creative Director at ZOO Media Group.
+“There are seven key elements to remember when optimizing web content for search engines,” says Sandra Dugas, Partner and Creative Director at ZOO Media Group.
 “It doesn’t matter whether you’re writing a blog, online press release, or text for your website – you can benefit from paying close attention to these important strategies.”

 Always, always, always include keywords in your web page titles.
 If you can put it at the beginning of the title, that’s even better.
 When people are searching for a specific topic, they want to see the keywords they used reflected back in the search engine results.
 Try and keep your title under 70 characters long.
 Search engines only show about 70 characters in their search results.
 If your entire title is visible, it will increase the likelihood of a click-through from the search results page.